Terms and Conditions

 - Monitor Student’s learning assessments (tests, exams, etc.), as applicable, to ensure academic integrity.

 - Procure all required equipment, books and materials, in the version stipulated by Veritas, needed for each registered course.

-- Ensure that Internet and Learning Management System access, computer, headset with microphone, and any additional technology or peripherals needed for Parents and Student are working properly.
+- Ensure that Internet and Learning Management System access, computer, headset with microphone, and any additional technology such as a smartphone camera or scanner needed for Parents and Student are working properly.

 - Ensure Student makes every reasonable effort to be present for class.